DavAug/chi/docs/source/getting_started/quick_overview.rst

 replaced by real-world measurements.

-Inference in chi leverages the fact that the modelled measurements :math:`y` follow a distribution that is defined by the mechanistic model and error model.
+Inference in chi leverages the fact that the modelled measurements :math:`y` follow a distribution that is defined by the mechanistic model and the error model.
 In the case of a Gaussian error model, as in the previous example, the distribution of the measurements is also a Gaussian distribution whose mean is equal to the mechanistic model output

 .. math::
     p(y | \psi , \sigma , t) = \mathcal{N}\left(